-In this verse we are introduced to Jairus, man of great importance, in fact he was a ruler or head of a synagogue in Capernaum, there seems to have been few synagogues in that place.
-He was not a member of the ruling Council called the Sanhedrim.
-But as the ruler of the synagogue Jairus was one who looked after the everyday running of the synagogue as opposed to being a minister who actually went before the ark or pronouncing blessing,
+In this verse we are introduced to a man named Jairus.
+It appears as though this man was a man of certain importance, in fact history seems to point out that he was a ruler or head of a synagogue in Capernaum, there seems to have been few synagogues in that place.
+He was not a member of the Sanhedrim.
+We can distinguish his service to the synagogue from other services to that institution.
+Jairus was one who looked after the everyday running of the synagogue as opposed to being a minister who actually went before the ark or pronouncing blessing, and other duties.

-As an important and prominent individual and a man of responsibility everybody in Capernaum knew and respected him.
+However the importance of this man cannot be understated, as he was a prominent individual and a man of responsibility known to many in Capernaum.
 As ruler of the synagogue he did not preach but he was responsible to manage and arrange every matter related to life in the synagogue, the central place of worship outside the Temple in Jerusalem.
 He arranged the preaching schedule, made sure services were conducted in orderly fashion, and would take the lead in inviting persons to speak whose talents and ability he recognized.

 So for him to approach this young and controversial teacher the Lord Jesus Christ so openly was indeed telling.
-Of all the rulers that Jesus encountered, here was one, named as Jairus in the other Gospels who did believe in Him.
+Of all the rulers that Jesus encountered, here was one, named as Jairus in the other gospels who did believe in Him.
 So much was he different from other persons of prominence that he sought out Jesus believing that only Jesus was capable helping his only daughter, doing the one act that only the Almighty God could do, bring back someone from the dead.
 So here we have the faith of this one ruler, condemning the unbelief of the rest of the rulers that Jesus had encountered.